-- Adoption of a broad notion of policy, encompassing not only access control policies, but also privacy policies, business rules, quality of service, agent conversation, mobility policies, etc. All these different kinds of policies should eventually be integrated into a single framework. - Strong and lightweight evidence: Policies make decisions based on properties of the peers interacting with the system.
+- Rules-based policy representation: Rule-based languages are commonly regarded as the best approach to formalizing policies due to its flexibility, formal semantics and closeness to the way people think. - Adoption of a broad notion of policy, encompassing not only access control policies, but also privacy policies, business rules, quality of service, and others.
+We believe that all these different kinds of policies should eventually be integrated into a single framework. - Strong and lightweight evidence: Policies make decisions based on properties of the peers interacting with the system.
 These properties may be strongly certified by cryptographic techniques, or may be reliable to some intermediate degree with lightweight evidence gathering and validation.
-A flexible policy framework should try to merge these two forms of evidence to meet the efficiency and usability requirements of web applications. - These desiderata imply that trust negotiation, reputation models, business rules, and action specification languages have to be integrated into a single framework at least to some extent.
-It is crucial to find the right tradeoff between generality and efficiency. - Automated policy driven negotiation is one of the main ingredients that can be used to make heterogeneous peers effectively interoperate. - Lightweight knowledge representation and reasoning does not only refer to computational complexity; it should also reduce the effort to specialise general frameworks to specific application domains; and the corresponding tools should be easy to learn and use for common users, with no particular training in computers or logic. - The last issue cannot be tackled simply by adopting a rule language.
+A flexible policy framework should try to merge these two forms of evidence to meet the efficiency and usability requirements of web applications.

+- These desiderata imply that trust negotiation, reputation models, business rules, and action specification languages have to be integrated into a single framework at least to some extent.
+It is crucial to find the right tradeoff between generality and efficiency.
+So far, no framework has tried to merge all aspects into a coherent system. - Automated trust negotiation is one of the main ingredients that can be used to make heterogeneous peers effectively interoperate.
+This approach relies on and actively contributes to advances in the area of trust management. - Lightweight knowledge representation and reasoning does not only refer to computational complexity; it should also reduce the effort to specialize general frameworks to specific application domains; and the corresponding tools should be easy to learn and use for common users, with no particular training in computers or logic.
+We regard these properties as crucial for the success of a semantic web framework. - The last issue cannot be tackled simply by adopting a rule language.
 Solutions like controlled natural language syntax for policy rules, to be translated by a parser into the internal logical format, will definitively ease the adoption of any policy language. - Cooperative policy enforcement: A secure cooperative system should (almost) never say no. Web applications need to help new users in obtaining the services that the application provides, so potential customers should not be discouraged.
-Whenever prerequisites for accessing a service are not met, web applications should explain what is missing and help the user in obtaining the required permissions.
-As part of cooperative enforcement, advanced explanation mechanisms are necessary to help users in understanding policy decisions and obtaining the permission to access a desired service.
+Whenever prerequisites for accessing a service are not met, web applications should explain what is missing and help the user in obtaining the required permissions. - As part of cooperative enforcement, advanced explanation mechanisms are necessary to help users in understanding policy decisions and obtaining the permission to access a desired service.